 First impressions of the Delta Cruzer 7-inch tile saw are good!
 The rolling cart is nice and large, especially with the extension piece.

 The cut length is essentially the same as Dewalt and cuts the common-sized tiles that are popular today.
+Both saws will cut the very popular 12×24 tiles with ease.

 Functions (plunge, tilt, tray size)